cmateu/galstreams/README.md

 ### VERSION HISTORY:

+- 2018/01/24: Shortnames changed for Turbio (Trb) and Turramburra (Trn)
 - 2018/01/19: Corvus and 20.0-1 stream's (Mateu et al. 2018 high-confidence candidates) footprints added
 - 2018/01/19: New functionality added: Footprints can be initialized with cootype=GC
 - 2018/01/19: Orinoco and Murrumbidgee footprints corrected.
 Shortname attribute added.
 Use shortname option in plots added.